Learning Asymmetric and Local Features in Multi-Dimensional Data through Wavelets with Recursive Partitioning: Abstract

 \section{Abstract}

-Effective identification of asymmetric and local features in images and other data observed on multi-dimensional grids plays a critical role in a wide range of applications including biomedical and natural image processing.
-Moreover, the ever increasing amount of image data, in terms of both the resolution per image and the number of images processed per application, requires algorithms and methods for such applications to be computationally efficient.
-We develop a new probabilistic framework for multi-dimensional data to overcome these challenges through incorporating data adaptivity into discrete wavelet transforms, thereby allowing them to adapt to the geometric structure of the data while maintaining the linear computational scalability.
-By exploiting a connection between the local directionality of wavelet transforms and recursive dyadic partitioning on the grid points of the observation, we obtain the desired adaptivity through adding to the traditional Bayesian wavelet regression framework an additional layer of Bayesian modeling on the space of recursive partitions over the grid points.
-We derive the corresponding inference recipe in the form of a recursive representation of the exact posterior, and develop a class of efficient recursive message passing algorithms for achieving exact Bayesian inference with a computational complexity linear in the resolution and sample size of the images.
-While our framework is applicable to a range of problems including multi-dimensional signal processing, compression, and structural learning, we illustrate its work and evaluate its performance in the context of 2D and 3D image reconstruction using real images from the ImageNet database.
-We also apply the framework to analyze a data set from retinal optical coherence tomography.
-Both numerical experiments and real data analysis show that our method enhances energy concentration and substantially outperforms a number of state-of-the-art approaches in a variety of images.
+Effective learning of asymmetric and local features in images and other data observed on multi-dimensional grids is a challenging objective critical for a wide range of image processing applications involving biomedical and natural images.
+It requires methods that are sensitive to local details while fast enough to handle massive numbers of images of ever increasing sizes.
+We introduce a probabilistic model-based framework that achieves these objectives by incorporating adaptivity into discrete wavelet transforms (DWT) through Bayesian hierarchical modeling, thereby allowing wavelet bases to adapt to the geometric structure of the data while maintaining the high computational scalability of wavelet methods---linear in the sample size (e.g., the resolution of an image).
+We derive a recursive representation of the Bayesian posterior model which leads to an exact message passing algorithm to complete learning and inference.
+While our framework is applicable to a range of problems including multi-dimensional signal processing, compression, and structural learning, we illustrate its work and evaluate its performance in the context of image reconstruction using real images from the ImageNet database, two widely used benchmark datasets, and a dataset from retinal optical coherence tomography and compare its performance to state-of-the-art methods based on basis transforms and deep learning.